3 Italian firefighters killed in building explosion

 MILAN (AP) - Three Italian firefighters were killed early Tuesday in a building explosion that appears to have been deliberate in the northwestern region of Piedmont.

-Sky TG24 reported that the firefighters were responding to a report of an explosion in a disused section of a farm building in Alessandria province when a second, stronger blast occurred.
+Sky TG24 reported that the firefighters were responding to a report of an explosion in an uninhabited farm building in Alessandria province when a second, stronger blast occurred.
 Three other first responders were injured.

 Prosecutor Enrico Cerci told reporters that a timer and a gas canister have been found in the rubble, which “makes us think that the explosion was deliberate.”

+No motive was immediately clear, but the Italian news agency ANSA, citing unidentified investigative sources, said there was no indication of terrorist involvement.

+Sky TG24 reported that the timer was remote-controlled, and that the owner of the farmhouse, which had been renovated and has been up for sale for two years, had been questioned.
+An adjacent farm building that was part of the complex was not damaged.

-One of the dead was buried under rubble, the body only recovered after hours of digging.
+One of the dead firefighters was buried under rubble, the body only recovered after hours of digging.

-Italy’s interior minister was due to visit the site later in the day, amid an outpouring of sympathy for the families of the dead and injured from Italian officials and authorities.
+Italy’s interior minister, Luciana Lamorgese, visited the site, amid an outpouring of sympathy for the families of the dead and injured from Italian officials and authorities.
+Lamorgese declined to comment on the investigation.

 Sign up for Daily Newsletters